aidanmontare-edu/groupme-art/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

 ## Project Roadmap
+Minimal
 - get images via https://dev.groupme.com/docs/image_service
 - creating dataframes
+- doing art
+- code cleanup

+Stretch Goals
+- ensure packaging works
 - oauth authentication
 - live updating

+## Get Involved
+Contact the author with your ideas!
+Or, on an issue or pull request if you have anything you'd like to contribute.